vexide/arm-toolchain/README.md

     thumbeb    - Thumb (big endian)
 ```

+Using `atrun` has the same effect of invoking `arm-toolchain run`, but it's shorter to type.

 ### Locate toolchains

 Use the `locate` subcommand to get the path to the active toolchain, or a specified one.